Resolution Playbooks

 FAQ

-Questions about resolution playbooks.
+Questions about support playbooks.

 What closes automatically, what needs approval, and how failures escalate.